Characterizing Pattern Matching and Its Limits on Compositional Task Structures

 \section{Limitations}

 We deliberately restrict to synthetic tasks to isolate structure-based limits without confounds from lexical or domain priors.
-We leave extending the coverage analysis to natural data as a future work.
-Additionally, our experiments focus on autoregressive Transformer architectures, and the applicability of the coverage principle to other architectures (\textit{e.g.}, state-space models) remains to be validated.
+We leave extending the coverage analysis to discrete sequence tasks with variable lengths and more natural data as future work.
+Additionally, our experiments focus on autoregressive architectures, and the applicability of the coverage principle to broader architectures remains to be validated.

-\section{Detailed experimental setup}
+\section{Detailed Experimental Setup}